 - Loss of consortium.

-Your slip-and-fall lawyer will calculate the damages available to you and work to get you a just settlement.
+Your slip and fall lawyer in California will calculate the damages available to you and work to get you a just settlement.

 California Statute of Limitations for Slip-and-Fall Cases

 While you may be entitled to compensation after a slip and fall, you will likely give up your right to compensation if you fail to file your lawsuit promptly.

 A statute of limitations is a law that imposes a time restriction on a person’s ability to file a claim.
 The California statute of limitations for slip-and-fall cases is two years from the date of the accident.

 If you miss this deadline and do not file your lawsuit within two years, you will be unable to collect any compensation.